mevdschee/php-crud-api/README.md

     'jsonOptions' => JSON_PRETTY_PRINT | JSON_UNESCAPED_UNICODE | JSON_UNESCAPED_SLASHES,

-The above example will set JSON options to 128+256+64 = 448, as per the table of options below:
+The above example will set JSON options to 128+256+64 = 448, as per the list of options below:

     JSON_HEX_TAG (1)
         All < and > are converted to \u003C and \u003E.